GBAF Logo

 FURTHER APPEALS SEEN LIKELY

-Whatever the outcome, French lawyers expect further appeals to the country's highest court, potentially dragging the process out for years more and prolonging the ordeal for relatives.
+French lawyers have predicted further appeals to the country's highest court, potentially dragging the process out for years more and prolonging the ordeal for relatives.

-Flight AF447 vanished from radar screens on June 1, 2009, while en route from Rio de Janeiro to Paris.
-The black boxes were recovered two years later.
+Flight AF447 vanished from radar screens on June 1, 2009, with people from 33 nationalities on board.
+The black boxes were recovered two years later after a deep-sea search.

 Prosecutors, however, focused their attention on alleged failures inside both the planemaker and airline.
 Those included poor training and failing to follow up on earlier incidents.

-To prove manslaughter, prosecutors must not only establish that the companies were guilty of negligence but pull the threads together to demonstrate how this triggered the disaster.
-In the lower court, judges found that both companies had been negligent but that there was no proof of a causal link.
+To prove manslaughter, prosecutors needed not only to establish that the companies were guilty of negligence but pull the threads together to demonstrate how this caused the crash.

 ($1 = 0.8597 euros)